-We advise only for Undergraduate Programs in the College of Education at Texas State.
+We only advise for College of Education undergraduate programs at Texas State.

 Graduate program admission requirements may vary, so we recommend you contact the schools you are planning to apply to in order to learn more about the specific courses they require.